parallaxinc/spin-standard-library/CONTRIBUTING.md

 hardware.
 For example:

 *   Sample code that runs as-is on a Hackable Electronic Badge
-*   Sample code and a circuit schematic for running the code on a Propeller Activity Board
+*   Sample code and a circuit schematic for running the code on a Propeller Activity Board.
+Circuit schematics should be PNG and kept under 50kB.

+## Naming Conventions

+*   **Version numbers should never be included in a filename.** Version comments are automatically added to the source.

+*   File extensions are lower-case.

+*   Core object names are lower-case, with individual words separated by periods.
+    This prevents issues with OBJ blocks on non-Windows platforms.

+        com.serial.object.spin

+*   Demos and examples are CamelCase, with no spaces.

+        SerialExample.spin

+*   Templates are given pretty names, with spaces replaced with underscores.

+        Serial_Template.spin

 ## Organization